logo phplogo phpmin

 How often does red win in roulette?

-How often does Green win in roulette, and what are the payouts?
+How frequently does green win & what are payouts?

 New Zealand Pokies Guide